AN ACT RELATIVE TO BACKGROUND CHECKS

 - While the employment decisions are pending, the employer shall store the national criminal history check results pursuant to the restrictions regarding CORI storage set forth in 803 CMR 2.11.

-- Once employment decisions are complete and the requirements set forth in 51.07 of these regulations, if applicable, are met, the employer shall destroy national criminal history check results pursuant to the requirements regarding CORI destruction set forth in 803 CMR 2.12.
+- Once employment decisions are complete and the requirements for the reporting of the results to DESE, if applicable, are met, the employer shall destroy national criminal history check results pursuant to the requirements regarding CORI destruction set forth in 803 CMR 2.12.

 16. Will this information be kept in my personnel file?